Former mayor offered just €1.5k compo after losing 11 years of her life following pub attack

 Despite seeing pictures of the horrific injuries and details of Fahy's assault, Judge Browne only had cold words of comfort for Mayor Loftus.
 "I hope things go well for you, it's a tough world out there," he said.

-Sunday World that every day is a living hell since the assault.
+Mary told the Sunday World that every day is a living hell since the assault.
 She was forced to close down her pub, The Hibernia Inn, because she could not physically run it any more.
 The pub is now trading as the Front Room under a different proprietor.

 Mary maintains she has lost hundreds of thousands in income as a result of the attack.